The Playwright test runner

 });

-Fixtures such as page are isolated per test but keep their state in life cycle hooks such as beforeEach and afterEach.
+Fixture objects such as page are isolated per test but keep their state in life cycle hooks such as beforeEach and afterEach.
 For example, you can log into a website in a beforeEach hook and all following tests will access encapsulated but logged in page objects.

 Individual test configuration